Instalment loans are repayable in equal monthly instalments on a date agreed between you the customer and us CASH4UNOW.CO.UK

 Missed Repayment Charges

-If you do not make an instalment payment as it falls due (on the payment date), we may charge you a default charge of £5 and this will be added to your account the day after the payment date.
-We may apply up to 3 default charges, if you miss 3 separate instalments (if applicable) totalling a maximum of £15 and subject to the application of the rate cap.
+If you do not make an instalment payment as it falls due (on the payment date), we may charge you a default fee of £5 and this will be added to your account the day after the payment date.
+We may apply up to 3 default fees, if you miss 3 separate instalments (if applicable) totalling a maximum of £15 and subject to the application of the rate cap.
+You may be charged default interest at the fixed rate as shown in your loan agreement on the outstanding principal if your loan is in arrears subject to the application of the rate cap.

 Our APR Explained

 The term APR stands for Annual Percentage Rate of Charge.
 It is the interest payable plus administrative fees applied expressed as an annual rate of charge.
 The rules and regulations that govern Consumer Credit providers like ourselves state that they must quote their APR before you (the customer) sign a regulated consumer credit agreement.